alexFickle/sdp/readme.txt

 	see Makefile on directions on how to change it once it is tested.
 "target=arm" can be appended to any command to compile the target into a hex file that can be uploaded
-	to the cortex m0 using arm-none-eabi-gcc from https://launchpad.net/gcc-arm-embedded/
+	to the cortex m0 using arm-none-eabi-gcc from https://launchpad.net/gcc-arm-embedded/ arm-none-eabi-gcc must be in your computer's path.
+You must also set LINKER_PATH in the Makefile the location of the linker.